vandanrohatgi/blog-grave/_posts/2021-10-8-Azure-Fundamentals-Notes.md

 ## Azure resources and Azure Resource Manager

-REsources and resource groups defined above.
+Resources and resource groups defined above.
 Each resource should be present in only one group and must be present in a group.
 Resources can be transferred to other groups. resource groups cannot be nested.

 If a resource group is deleted all the resources within it are also deleted.
 Making it easy for testing and removing multiple resources at once.